LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Experiments

-To examine the effect of our proposed modules in LANS, we conducted ablation experiments on the Geometry3K dataset, taking PGPSNet solver \cite{Zhang2023} who owns SS-PLM module but without LA-FA module as the baseline.
-Experimental results presented in Table \ref{tab:module} illustrate that MLA-PLM module with multimodal pre-training is superior to SS-PLM module with only text-modal pre-training and obtain a 5.4\% improvement.
+\paragraph{Effect of Modules} To examine the effect of our proposed modules in LANS, we conducted ablation experiments on the Geometry3K dataset, taking PGPSNet solver \cite{Zhang2023} who owns the SS-PLM module but without the LA-FA module as the baseline.
+Experimental results presented in Table \ref{tab:module} illustrate that MLA-PLM module with multimodal pre-training is superior to SS-PLM module with only text-modal pre-training and obtains a 5.4\% improvement.
 LA-FA module further boosts GPS via multi-modal feature fusion in the training phase and achieves a 72.1\% accuracy, over baseline 7.1\%.